opitzconsulting/jquery-mobile-angular-adapter/README.md

     Those properties are directly passed to `$.mobile.changePage`.
 For a documentation of the available options have a look at the jquery mobile documentation.
 - You can set the special property `onActivate` in routes.
-If this is set, a function with this name is searched and executed in the scope of the page to which the route navigates to.
+If this is set, it will be evaluated in the scope of the page to which the route navigates to, before the `pagebeforeshow` event.

-  The parameters for this function are the `$route.current.locals`, which are calculates by the `resolve` entry of the route.
+  This expression can also use the properties from `$route.current.locals`, which are calculates by the `resolve` entry of the route.
 E.g.

         $routeProvider.when('/somePage', {
             templateUrl:'someTemplate.html',
-            onActivate: 'someFn',
+            onActivate: 'someFn(someParam)',
             resolve: {someParam: function() { return 'hello'; }}
         });

         function SomePageController($scope) {
-           $scope.someFn = function(locals) {
+           $scope.someFn = function(someParam) {
-              expect(locals.someParam).toBe('hello');
+              expect(someParam).toBe('hello');
            }
         }

-- Internally, we use jquery mobile to load the pages and do the transition between the pages.
-  By this, we automatically support the prefetching and caching functionality for pages from jquery mobile (see their docs for details).
-  E.g. use `<a href="prefetchThisPage.html" data-prefetch> ... </a>` in a parent page to prefetch a child page.
-- Please also look at the `$location` service for controlling history and changing route params for just one route call.
+- Please also look at the extensions to the `$location` service for controlling history and changing route params for just one route call.

 Default routing: `basePath+$location.url()`